Cotton candy macarons of your dreams! Beautifully marbled macaron shells filled with cotton candy flavored Swiss meringue buttercream.

 To make macaron shells:

-- Line 2 baking sheets with parchment paper, or teflon sheet, or silicone mat.
-(TIP 1: For even air circulation, flip the baking sheets upside down.)
+- Preheat the oven to 300°F (150°C).
+Line 2 baking sheets with parchment paper, or teflon sheet, or silicone mat.

 - To prepare dry ingredients, sift together almond flour and powdered sugar twice.
 Note: If you have up to 2 tablespoons of chunky dry ingredients left in the sifter, you don’t have to replace it.
 Simply discard those chunky bits.

-- To make meringue, in a clean mixing bowl with a whisk attachment, beat the egg whites on medium low speed until foamy.
-(I set it to speed 2 or 4 on my KitchenAid stand mixer.)
+- To make meringue, in a clean mixing bowl with a whisk attachment, combine egg whites, granulated sugar, cream of tartar and salt and beat the mixture on medium speed until soft peaks form.
+(I set it to speed 4 on my KitchenAid stand mixer.
+It takes 30-40 minutes to whip the meringue, but it's well worth it for nice and full shells.)

 - Continue beating the egg whites on the same medium low speed until hard peaks form.
 Visual cues: Meringue should ball up inside the whisk, and when you lift the whisk, the meringue should hold a pointy end and have sharp ribs.
-(See pictures above or watch this meringue video for more information.)

 - To make batter, sift almond flour mixture into the meringue.
 Using a silicone spatula, fold the dry ingredients into the meringue until fully incorporated.
 Then continue to fold the batter until it’s runny enough to draw a figure eight.
 To test, take a small amount of batter and drop it into the bowl.
 If the small peaks dissolve into the batter on its own in about 10 seconds, the batter is ready.
 If not, fold couple more times and test again.
 Be careful not to over-fold the batter.
 (TIP: Making french macarons is all about the technique.
 This is one of the most crucial step.
 Let me try to describe the folding motion as best as I can: run the spatula clockwise from the bottom, up around the sides and cut the batter in half.
 If you’re beginner macaron-baker, I suggest to count every fold.
 It takes roughly about 50 folds to reach the proper consistency.
 After 50 folds, start testing the batter, and continue testing after every couple folds.)